chaos-design/dumi-theme-chaos/example/docs/guide/builtins-alert.en-US.md

 order: 1
 ---

+## Alert Component

-Warning prompt, showing the information that needs attention, using the same method as the `antd` [Alert](https://ant.design/components/alert-cn) component, which supports `type`, `closable` and `showIcon` parameters , with the same type.
+Prompt component, showing the information that needs attention, using the same method as the `antd` [Alert](https://ant.design/components/alert-cn) component, which supports `type`, `closable` and `showIcon` parameters , with the same type.

 ```markdown
 <Alert>